Dave Moore (tight end): Tampa Bay Buccaneers (first stint)

-Tampa Bay Buccaneers (2001)

 Moore had a career year for receptions in 2001.
 He amassed 35 receptions this year for a total of 285 yards.
 He averaged 8.1 yards per reception and scored 4 touchdowns.
-Surprisingly, Moore was released by the Buccaneers following his career year.
+However, Moore was released by the Buccaneers following his career year.
 According to the Tampa Bay Times, Jon Gruden wanted to keep Moore in Tampa and planned to use him as a key part of his offense.
-However, Buccaneers General Manager, Rich McKay didn't offer a contract above the veteran minimum salary of $650,000.
+However, Buccaneers general manager, Rich McKay didn't offer a contract above the veteran minimum salary of $650,000.
 Moore was courted by multiple teams in the off season, including the Buffalo Bills and the Pittsburgh Steelers.
 Considering that he was both a great blocker and a well-versed receiving threat, he was a great fit for both of their offenses.

-Buffalo Bills (2002)
+Buffalo Bills

-Following a career year with the Buccaneers, Moore signed a three-year $3.8 million deal with a $500,000 signing bonus.
-Former Pittsburgh teammates, QB Alex Van Pelt and Guard Ruben Brown helped recruit Moore to join them in Buffalo.
+Following a career year with the Buccaneers, Moore signed a three-year $3.8 million deal with a $500,000 signing bonus with the Buffalo Bills.
+Former Pitt teammates, quarterback Alex Van Pelt and guard Ruben Brown helped recruit Moore to join them in Buffalo.
 Although Moore suited up for the Buffalo Bills, he continued to keep Tampa Bay as his home and his main residence.
 In his first season in Buffalo, he caught 16 passes for 141 yards and 2 touchdowns.

-Buffalo Bills (2003)

 In 2003, Moore appeared in 15 total games.
 He totaled 7 passes for 82 yards.
-He averaged 11.7 yards per catch and hauled in 2 touchdown passes.
+He averaged 11.7 yards per catch and 2 touchdowns.

-Tampa Bay Buccaneers (2004)
+Tampa Bay Buccaneers (second stint)

 The Buccaneers opened up free agency in 2004 offseason by announcing they had signed Moore to return to the team.
 In addition to playing tight end for the Buccaneers, he also served as the team's long snapper.
 As a tight end, Moore hauled in 3 receptions for 17 yards, averaging 5.7 yards per reception.

-Tampa Bay Buccaneers (2005)

-Moore played in his 200th Career game against the Washington Redskins (currently known as the Washington Football Team).
+In 2005, Moore played in his 200th career game against the Washington Redskins.
 At the time he was just the 207th player in NFL history to accomplish this feat.
 He is one of only eight NFL tight ends to play 200 games.
 Moore continued to play both tight end and long snapper for the Buccaneers.
 He totaled one reception for 5 yards, primarily serving as a blocking tight end for the Buccaneers offense.